-Last Five Fiscal Years\
+Last Six Fiscal Years

 Annual money-weighted rates of return

-net of investment expense 2018 2017 2016 2015 2014
+2019

+2018

+2017

+2016

+2015

+2014

-OPEB Fund 5.85% 11.83% 2.44% 3.44% 11.80%
+OPEB Fund

+6.62%

+5.85%

+11.83%

+2.44%

+3.44%

+11.80%

-\ Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting for Other Postemployment Benefits requires the presentation of supplementary information for each of the 10 most recent years.
-However, until a full 10-year trend is ccomplied, the State will present information for the years for which the information is available.
+^{} Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting for Other Postemployment Benefits requires the presentation of supplementary information for each of the 10 most recent years.
+However, until a full 10-year trend is complied, the State will present information for the years for which the information is available.
 Information presented in the schedule has been determined as of this measurement date (one year before the most recent fiscal year end).
-APPENDIX II-D